About dual-homed network with Azure Route Server

 As can be seen in the following diagram, you need to:

-- Deploy an NVA in each hub virtual network and the route server in the spoke virtual network.
+- Deploy a Network Virtual Appliance (NVA) in each hub virtual network and a route server in the spoke virtual network.

 - Enable VNet peering between the hub and spoke virtual networks.

 - Configure BGP peering between the route server and each NVA deployed.

 How does it work?

 In the control plane, the NVA and the route server will exchange routes as if they’re deployed in the same virtual network.
 The NVA will learn about spoke VNet addresses from the route server.
 The route server will learn routes from each of the NVAs.
 The route server will then program all the virtual machines in the spoke VNet with the routes it learned.

 In the data plane, virtual machines in the spoke VNet will see the security NVA or the VPN NVA in the hub as the next hop.
 Traffic destined for the Internet-bound traffic or the hybrid cross-premises traffic will now route through the NVAs in the hub VNet.
 You can configure both hubs to be either active/active or active/passive.
 In the case when the active hub fails, the traffic to and from the virtual machines will fail over to the other hub.
 These failures include but not limited to: NVA failures or service connectivity failures.
 This set up ensures your network is configured for high availability.